fimmtiu/robot-arena/README.md

 # Robot Arena

-A testbed for genetic algorithms where two teams of robots fight to win a laser tag-style game.
+An exercise in genetic programming where two teams of robots fight to win a laser tag-style game.
+Each team is controlled by a randomly generated snippet of code.
+Snippets of code that are successful get mutated and spliced with other code to create variants, and then those variants are pitted against each other.
+Eventually the robots should evolve useful pathfinding and combat behaviours.

 ## Basic concepts

-**Arena:** The robots are in a grid-based arena with walls that block line of sight and some weapons.
-The arena must be horizontally and vertically symmetrical, because we want the scripts to execute identically regardless of which side of the arena the team starts on.
-All
+**Arena:** The robots are in a grid-based arena with walls that block line of sight and laser fire.

 **Scoring:** Each team has a **goal** object on their side of the arena.
 If it's destroyed, they instantly lose.
 Scoring is as follows: